Distance: 50 miles

 Using option 2, I started the ride at the Northern end of the Rock Creek Trail at Rock Creek Regional Park/Lake Needwood.
 The trail, concurrent with Beach Drive in DC, leads all the way to the Lincoln Memorial.

-Keeping things simple (and as a “trail purest”) I followed the trail from end-to-end into DC.
+Keeping things simple (and as a “trail purest”) I followed the Rock Creek Trail from end-to-end into DC.
 Along the way there were obvious signs of COVID-19 impacts.
-Public areas such as parks and playgrounds dot the trails over the course of 25 miles, Many of which were closed or even blocked from access.
+Public areas such as parks and playgrounds dot the trail throughout it’s 25 mile length.
+Many of the public areas were closed or even blocked from access.
 It was a little depressing to see.

 DC and the National Mall